Boston Cyberarts Festival: First event

-Boston Cyberarts Inc also presented its own exhibitions and performances during the Festival.
-For example, at the Computer Museum they presented the exhibition ‘Mind into Matter’, co-curated by Festival director George Fifield and Francine Koslow Miller.
+Boston Cyberarts Inc. also presented its exhibitions and performances during the Festival.
+For example, at the Computer Museum, they presented the exhibition 'Mind into Matter', co-curated by Festival director George Fifield and Francine Koslow Miller.
 This was the first international survey of digital sculpture.
-Over 100 events took place organized by 60 cultural and education institutions, including museum and gallery exhibitions and visual arts programming.
+Over 100 events took place, organized by 60 cultural and educational institutions, including museum and gallery exhibitions and visual arts programming.

 Art

-The art work at the festival has been produced using computers; often alongside more traditional mediums such as paint, photography, film, musical instruments or dance and performance.
+The artwork at the festival has been produced using computers; often alongside more traditional mediums such as paint, photography, film, musical instruments or dance and performance.

 The festival celebrates international art and the wealth of artistic talent in its home region of Massachusetts, United States.

 Awards

 In 2007, the Boston Cyberarts Festival received the following awards: